COVID-19 (Novel Coronavirus)

 - Mecklenburg County residents are under North Carolina’s Safer At Home Phase 2 of lifting COVID-19 restrictions.

-- Town buildings, including town hall, are closed to the public.
+- Town buildings, including town hall, remain closed to the public.

 - Information about local businesses may be found here.

-- All town-sponsored events have been canceled through May 30, 2020.
+- All town-sponsored events have been canceled through the summer..

-- All Mecklenburg County, North Carolina State, and federal orders do take effect in the Town of Davidson.
+- All Mecklenburg County, North Carolina State, and federal orders are in effect in the Town of Davidson.

 - Information on How You Can Help is available here.